Quafadas/cask-laminar/README.md

 This will restart the server on any changes: shared code, and copy client assets to the right place.
 You should see "hello" if the server is working at the root url.
 It's pretty easy to see where that comes from :-).

 Then try http://localhost:8080/todo.
-You'll probably get errors if you didn't setup the datsbase...
+You'll probably get errors if you didn't setup the database...

 Have a look at the DB folder in modules and the "application.conf" file to wire up postgres.